tasmota/docs/Shutter-and-Steppers.md

  - you must step by step execute the commands first for SHUTTER1, and only then for SHUTTER2.
  - the connection of the COUNTER is mandatory, or the ESP will always random freeze.
  - a `shutteropenduration<x>` must be same as `shuttercloseduration<x>`.
- - a `shutteropenduration<y>` must be same as `shuttercloseduration<y>`.
- - you must use the same combination of stepper drivers and stepper motors.
- - you must use only one stepper motor can work at a time.
+ - at one moment in time, only one stepping motor should work.
- - you cannot use different speeds for different stepper motors.
+ - you can use only one speed value for all stepper motors.
  - a maximum of four shutters per device are supported (1 shutters = 1 stepper motor).
  - a maximum configuration may contain four stepper motors (4 shutters = 4 stepper motor).